If you have a workers’ comp claim, you should be aware of some workers comp surveillance tactics used by employers and insurance companies.

 Workers’ comp insurance companies routinely hire private investigators to take video of injured workers.
 The investigator will follow and videotape the daily activities of the injured worker and may follow them for multiple days and at different times of the day.
 It may surprise you to know that the insurance company is legally permitted to do this.
 The insurance company is trying to catch the injured worker doing something that is inconsistent with the restrictions the doctors set.

 Yes, they can and they do.
 It’s legal for anyone to videotape you in your yard, or anywhere else in public view.
 There is no expectation of privacy when you are in view of the public.
 Remember, a good private investigator is invisible and so are their cameras.
 You may not be aware of how often in a day you could potentially be on camera.

-The camera is wireless, so you won’t see any wires coming from the cone; it just looks like one of the myriad road work projects (or maybe Georgia Power, or a neighbor who wants to preserve an on-street parking space) going on in the Atlanta area, but it’s actually motion-activated and lets the investigator/adjuster know any time there is movement around your home so that such activity can be monitored.
+Sometimes they may hide a camera inside something seemingly ordinary, like a traffic cone.
+The camera in the cone is wireless, so you won’t see any wires coming from it.
+It just looks like one of the myriad road work projects (or maybe Georgia Power, or a neighbor who wants to preserve an on-street parking space) going on in the Atlanta area, but it’s actually motion-activated and lets the investigator/adjuster know any time there is movement around your home so that such activity can be monitored.